youdie323323/enigma/README.md

 ## 📌 How It Works

-JavaScript Enigma VM obfuscates your code by compiling it into a custom bytecode format that runs on an embedded virtual machine.
+JavaScript enigma VM obfuscates your code by compiling it into a custom bytecode format that runs on an embedded virtual machine.

 ## 🚀 Quick Start